Fee payment information

 Emergency loans:Western students may be eligible for an Emergency institutional loan.
 These loans are for emergencies that a student may have other than institutional charges.
 A seperate promissory note is required for these loans.
 Depending on the amount of the loan that is needed the service charge is $5.00 per hundred (or fraction thereof) borrowed.
 Loans not repaid when due will be assessed a $5.00 late fee plus interest at one percent per month, or fraction thereof (12% APR).
 A more detailed statement of policy is available at the Business Office.

 Any claim for refund, other that those indicated above, must be made in writing before the close of the term in which the claim originated.
 Exceptions to the refund schedule may be made by Business Services in those cases where circumstances exist which are beyond the control of the student.
 In no case will a refund exception be made beyond one year from the end of the term in which the claim originated.
 Refund policy examples are available in the Business Office.
-Any refunds will be used to repay unpaid amounts due the Oregon University System before any money is forwarded to the student.
-Note: the State Board of Higher Education reserves the right to change refund dates and/or percentages without notice.
+Any refunds will be used to repay unpaid amounts due the University before any money is forwarded to the student.
+Note: the Western Oregon University reserves the right to change refund dates and/or percentages without notice.

 Foreign students must purchase the school sponsored health insurance unless they can present proof to the International Education Office of their government sponsored insurance.